module specification

 Syllabus

-Through taught sessions and your work on your individual projects, you will develop knowledge and experience of a range of drawing techniques such as observational drawing, mark making, collage, and freehand sketching; and techniques of visual recording such as photography, film (where appropriate) and annotation.
+Through taught sessions and your work on your individual projects, you will develop knowledge and experience of a range of digital techniques which may include Photoshop, Rhino, Illustrator, and InDesign, depending on your discipline, alongside techniques of visual recording such as drawing, collage, photography, film (where appropriate) and annotation.

-Through the project briefs you will encouraged to adopt a personal approach to visual research and communication relevant to the discipline, and to develop a habit of regular drawing and sketching, so that fluency in this vital skill is acquired over time.
+Through the project briefs you will be encouraged to adopt a personal approach to visual research and communication relevant to the discipline, and to develop a personal interpretation of drawing and sketching, so that fluency in this vital skill is acquired over time.

 (LO1-5)